LJPR/LJPR.github.io/docs/index.md

 ### About Me

 I am a technical writer that can be technically correct with the best of them.
 Growing up with computers and parents who thought they were *very* funny people, I learned early that Jersey cows don’t wear jerseys, putting a casserole in the oven only works if you turn it on first- the oven, not the casserole- and that specificity is king.
 I’m great at navigating edge cases, maintaining existing knowledge bases, and working within style guides.
-The first code I ever learned was launching Lemmings 2 Tribes from DOS: `cd lem lem2`.
+The first code I ever learned was launching Lemmings 2 Tribes from DOS: `cd lem`, `lem2`.
 I've made a lot of progress, working with languages ranging from RobotC, C++ and C# to Java, Python and COBOL.
-Don't tell my dad or he'll try to teach me SAP again.
+Don't tell my dad or he'll try to teach me how SAP works again.

 ### A Very Short Bibliography: